Ziwei89/FBD-SV-2024_github/README.md

 The Flying Bird object Dataset in Surveillance Video (FBD-SV-2024) for surveillance video flying bird object detection algorithm development and performance evaluation.
 The FBD-SV-2024 comprises 483 video clips, totaling 28,694 frames of images.
 Among these frames, 23,833 frames contain a total of 28,366 instances of flying birds.

 Please refer to the paper related to this dataset for more description of the characteristics of this dataset.
-The paper link is not yet available...
+The link of the paper: https://arxiv.org/abs/2409.00317
 Please refer to the paper if the dataset is useful for your work:
 ```
-Please wait to provide the citation format later...
+@misc{sun2024fbdsv2024,
+    title={FBD-SV-2024: Flying Bird Object Detection Dataset in Surveillance Video},
+    author={Zi-Wei Sun and Ze-Xi Hua and Heng-Chao Li and Zhi-Peng Qi and Xiang Li and Yan Li and Jin-Chi Zhang},
+    year={2024},
+    eprint={2409.00317},
+    archivePrefix={arXiv},
+    primaryClass={cs.CV}
+}
 ```
 # Get the dataset
 kaggle address: https://www.kaggle.com/datasets/swjtuziwei/fbd-sv-2024